AI Behavioral Science

 \section{Abstract}

-We discuss the three main areas comprising the new and emerging field of ``AI Behavioral Science''.
-This includes not only how AI can enhance research in the behavioral sciences, but also how the behavioral sciences can be used to study and better design AI and to understand how the world will change as AI and humans interact in increasingly layered and complex ways.
+We outline a foundation for a new field of ``AI Behavioral Science,'' covering three perspectives.
+First, as AI becomes ubiquitous and is increasingly proprietary and opaque, it becomes vital to develop techniques for assessing AI behavior.
+We outline how tools developed to assess people’s behaviors by social scientists can be used to assess and infer AI’s behaviors biases, tendencies, and heuristics.
+Second, we also discuss how AI can change the ways in which we learn about human behavior.
+Beyond its computational power, AI offers new techniques for simulating, inferring, and predicting human behaviors that we outline and discuss.
+Third, as humans and AI are interacting in increasingly complex and intertwined systems, we need to understand the implications for the resulting economic and political outcomes.
+We outline issues that are increasingly pressing concerning the future of human-AI interactions and potential changes and disruptions that can ensue.

 How can we use behavioral science to better understand AI’s biases, tendencies, and heuristics?
-What are some guiding principles needed for designing AI as it increasingly interacts with humans?
-How is AI influencing human behavior?
 How can we use AI to better understand human behavior?
-How do AI and humans change their beliefs and behaviors when interacting with each other and how do they influence the beliefs and behaviors of their partners?
-How can society predict and prepare for the shifting economy as AI both augments and displaces humans?
+How are AI and human interactions evolving when taking place in increasingly complex combinations, and can we predict and prepare for the shifting economy as AI both augments and displaces humans?